 Social protection

 Social protection in Kenya, as enshrined in the 2010 Constitution, is a fundamental tool for supporting vulnerable populations and promoting inclusive growth.
-The State Department for Social Protection and Senior Citizen Affairs is responsible for the implementation of these programs.
-A core pillar of Kenya’s social protection system are the social cash transfer programs under the National Safety Net Programme.
-These include the Cash Transfer for Orphans and Vulnerable Children (CT-OVC), Older Persons Cash Transfer (OPCT), Cash Transfer for Persons with Severe Disabilities (CT-PWSD), Hunger Safety Net Programme (HSNP), and the complementary Nutrition Improvement through Cash and Health Education (NICHE).
-These programs aim to enhance the livelihoods and well-being of targeted groups by providing regular cash payments to the most vulnerable segments of society.
+The State Department for Social Protection and Senior Citizen Affairs is responsible for the implementation of these programmes.
+A core pillar of Kenya’s social protection system are the social cash transfer programmes under the National Safety Net Programme.
+These include the CT-OVC, OPCT, CT-PWSD, HSNP, and the complementary NICHE.
+These programmes aim to enhance the livelihoods and well-being of targeted groups by providing regular cash payments to the most vulnerable segments of society.

 CT-OVC, launched in 2004, provides Kshs 2,000 monthly to poor households caring for orphans and vulnerable children.
 Eligibility criteria being adjusted in 2024/25 but previously household must have had either an orphan or a caregiver that is chronically ill.
 Household should not also benefit from another social assistance programme (except CTOP).
-In FY2022/23, the program supported 278,188 households across all 47 counties.
+In FY2022/23, the programme supported 278,188 households across all 47 counties.

 OPCT, initiated in 2007, provides Kshs 2,000 monthly to individuals aged 70 years and above providing they do not already have a government pension.
-The program covered 756,485 households in 2022/23, aiming to enhance the dignity and welfare of the elderly.
+The programme covered 756,485 households in 2022/23, aiming to enhance the dignity and welfare of the elderly.

 CT-PwSD, which began in 2010, provides Kshs 2,000 monthly to poor individuals with severe disabilities who require the assistance of a caregiver.
-In 2022/23, 37,553 households participated in the program across all counties.
+In 2022/23, 37,553 households participated in the programme across all counties.

 HSNP operates in drought-prone, arid, and semi-arid regions—Mandera, Wajir, Marsabit, Garissa, Isiolo, Samburu, Tana River and Turkana—providing Kshs 2,700 every month to chronically poor households.
-In 2022/23, 123,928 households benefited from the program.
+In 2022/23, 123,928 households benefited from the programme.

 NICHE targets vulnerable households already enrolled in one of the four above cash transfer programmes.
 Operating in Kitui, West Pokot, Turkana, Marsabit, Kilifi and recently expanded to Garissa, Isiolo, Samburu, Tana River, Wajir and Mandera, NICHE aims to improve maternal and child nutrition outcomes.
 It provides a monthly top-up of Kshs 500 per child under 36 months or Kshs 500 per pregnant woman (up to a maximum of Kshs 1,000 per household).
 However, the benefit amount varies depending on who is eligible in the household.
 For example, if a child grows older than three years or there is no pregnant woman, the monthly top-up may reduce from KSh 1,000 to KSh 500 or cease altogether.
 This dynamic entry and exit conditions mean that households may receive varying amounts from month to month.
 In 2022/23, 24,604 beneficiary households received support at a total cost of Kshs 23 million.